Sash Window Origin & History Through The Years

 By the turn of the century the sash was the most widely used window, but since the first world war their popularity has been in decline.
 This decline is probably due to the labour costs involved in their manufacture when compared to the easily mass produced wooden or metal casement window.

-Sash windows have continued to be developed and refined over many centuries, as current techniques and materials improved these were soon incorporated into the sash window.
+Throughout the sash windows history the classic design has continued to be developed and refined.
+As new techniques and materials appeared they were soon incorporated into the traditional sash window.
 At Sash Window Specialist we are pleased to continue with this process of development by incorporating today’s advances in window technology into your existing windows.
 We can improve energy efficiency, security and the comfort of your home, whilst leaving the appearance unaltered.